City-of-Helsinki/kukkuu/README.md

 - Run `python manage.py runserver localhost:8081`
 - The project is now running at [localhost:8081](http://localhost:8081)

+## Authorization

+The user profiles authenticates themselves in a centralized authentication server of the city of Helsinki.
+For long it has been [Tunnistamo](https://github.com/City-of-Helsinki/tunnistamo), but in the summer of the year 2024, it should be changed to a Keycloak service of the [Helsinki-Profile](https://github.com/City-of-Helsinki/open-city-profile) service environment.

+The Tunnistamo can be configured to be used [locally](./docs/setup-tunnistamo.md#use-a-local-tunnistamo) or from the [test environment](./docs/setup-tunnistamo.md#use-the-public-test-tunnistamo).

+The Keycloak test environment can also be configured to be used [locally](./docs/setup-keycloak.md).

+> NOTE: Also check the [GDPR API documentation](./gdpr/README.md) because there is much more detailed instructions how to setup the Tunnistamo and the Helsinki-Profile!

 ## GDPR API data export

 The [GDPR API data export and API tester documentation](./gdpr/README.MD).